10 Ways to Travel More Responsibly Post-Coronavirus

 Reuse Towels and Sheets

 Do you wash your towels and sheets daily at home?
 If the answer is no, then you’ll quickly understand why we’re saying you don’t need to do it on holiday either.
-You’ll save water and energy and we can guarantee you'll still feel clean if you opt to use the same linens for a week.
+Of course we encourage good hygiene in a post-covid world, but you’ll save water and energy and we can guarantee you'll still feel clean if you opt to use the same linens for a week.
 To put it into perspective, Caesars Palace in Las Vegas saved around 30 million gallons of water in a year when it started pushing its more efficient laundry tactics.

 Give Back to the Local Community